Vietnam.vn - Nền tảng quảng bá Việt Nam

 On October 16, the Italian Senate passed a bill extending the ban on surrogacy by a vote of 84-58, after the lower house approved it last year.

-He felt that the pregnant woman was going abroad to target homosexual couples, picture 1.
+He felt that the pregnant woman was abroad and aimed at homosexual couples, picture 1.

 People hold a banner reading "we are families, not criminals" during a pro-surrogacy march in Rome, April 5.
 Photo: AP

-The surrogacy ban applies equally to all couples, but many say it hits same-sex families particularly hard, especially in a country struggling with a record low birth rate and where only heterosexual couples are allowed to adopt.
+The surrogacy ban applies to all couples equally, but many say it hits same-sex families particularly hard, especially in a country struggling with a record low birth rate and where only opposite-sex couples are allowed to adopt.

-Same-sex marriage is also banned in Italy, and LGBT couples have fought to gain parental rights for partners who are not the child's biological parents.
+Same-sex marriage is also banned in Italy, and LGBT couples have fought for parental rights for partners who are not the child's biological parents.

-Several LGBT lawmakers and activists protested outside the Italian Senate against the law.
-“We are saddened that Italy has once again missed the opportunity to prove itself as a country that is relevant to Europe and the world ,” said Cristiano Giraldi, father of two 10-year-olds born to a surrogate mother in the United States.
+Several LGBT lawmakers and activists protested in front of the Italian Senate against the law.
+"We are sad because Italy has once again missed the opportunity to prove itself as a country relevant to Europe and the world ," said Cristiano Giraldi, father of two 10-year-olds born to a surrogate mother in the United States.

 Ngoc Anh (according to AP)